lakshmichandrika/nyc-taxi-data-azure-data-engineering-project/README.md

 ![alt text](image-5.png)

 9. Execute the pipeline by giving triggers:

 ![alt text](image-6.png)

+Conclusion:

+Final data can be used, to effectively encourage credit card payments.

+The analysis is segmented by:

+    1. Payment Method:
+        Compare the frequency and volume of trips made using credit cards versus cash payments.
+    2. Day of the Week:
+        Analyze payment behaviors during weekdays versus weekends to identify trends and peak times for credit card usage.
+    3. Geographical Segmentation:
+        Examine payment behaviors across different boroughs to tailor the campaign to specific areas where credit card usage is lower.